gsf/archrome/README.md

 locally, of course.
 Note that some defaults can be overridden by environment variables.

-When the script finishes, you will have a chroot with the minimal base needed to build a system.
+When the script finishes, you will have a chroot with a minimal base for building a system.

 Usage